juliogomez/devops/README.md

 ### Installing Kubernetes the _easy_ way

-[k3s](https://k3s.io/) is an easy-to-install fully-compliant lightweight kubernetes distribution (40MB single binary and 512MB RAM) optimized for ARM architectures, like our Raspberry Pi setup.
-It does not include several heavy components that might not really necessary in a common setup, like legacy features, embedded plugins, and other things like...
+[k3s](https://k3s.io/) is an easy-to-install, lightweight but fully-compliant, kubernetes distribution (40MB single binary and 512MB RAM) optimized for ARM architectures, like our RPi setup.
+It does not include several heavy components that might not be really necessary in a common setup, like legacy features, embedded plugins, and other things like...
 Docker.
 Yes, you read well.
 It does not include Docker.
 What!?!
 Well, it includes a better option: a low-level component called [containerd](https://containerd.io/), much lighter that Docker.

+Sounds like a great option for our small cluster, right?
+Time to get our hands dirty!

 To make installation as simple and quick as possible we will use a tool called [k3sup](https://k3sup.dev/).
-So, let's get started with the installation by running the following steps from your workstation.
+So, let's get started by running the following steps from your workstation.

 First you need to install `k3sup`: